ZhouZ-1/21T3-COMP3900/stock-portfolio-backend/README.md

 # Stock Portfolio Backend
 Welcome to the backend for the stock portfolio management system.

+## Requirements
+Make sure that you have C++ installed.
+You can install it at https://visualstudio.microsoft.com/downloads/.

 ## Quickstart
 If this is your first time using the backend, use the setup script given in this directory to get started immediately by running the command `sh setup.py` in the backend directory.